Workers’ Compensation Attorney in Glen Burnie

 I can determine what you qualify for!

 Depending on your condition, you may qualify for different benefits.
 Temporary disability means that you are able to work, but not to your full capacity, or may recover from your injuries and are able to go back to your normal working environment within a specific amount of time.
-When you are permanently disabled, you are not able to work again, but you are still allotted compensation for cost of living.
+When you are permanently disabled, you are not able to work again, but you are still allotted compensation for the cost of living.
 In addition to disability benefits, medical benefits cover the cost of health expenses and may continue to be covered as needed.

 Call Jack Schmerling, Attorney At Law, at (410) 787-0022 for a free consultation regarding your workers’ compensation case.